chenjingruhai/Animal-Vehicle-Identification/readme.md

-By using *Deep Learning* and more specifically, *SSD* (Single Shot Multibox Detection), you can quickly train your computer to identify objects like dogs, cats, people, etc.
+By using **Deep Learning** and more specifically, **SSD** (Single Shot Multibox Detection), you can easily train your computer to identify objects like dogs, cats, people, etc. This proect took me 1 day to complete and is part of the *Computer A-Z* on Udemy.

 ![a single frame from a video of my dog](lucy2.png)